Easy Storage IdeasUpdated: Mar. 15, 2023

 Mount plastic crates on the wall

-We don’t have cabinets or shelves in our tiny laundry room, so I bought inexpensive plastic crates at a discount store and created my own wall of cubbies.
+We don’t have laundry room storage cabinets or shelves, so I bought inexpensive plastic crates at a discount store and created my own wall of cubbies.
 I just screwed them to the wall studs using a fender washer in the upper corner of each crate for extra strength.
 The crates hold a lot of supplies, and they keep tippy things like my iron from falling over.

 5: Cabinet-end fruit basket